timid-angel/wanderbeam/README.md

 ## Summary

-The summary page provides a summary of the information.
+The summary page provides a summary of the itinerary built by user.

 ![Summary](images/summary.png)